Max Amann: Nazi career

 Amann joined the Nazi Party (NSDAP) in October 1921, as the Party's first business manager, and held NSDAP membership number 3.
 After 1922, he also led the Nazis' sole publishing house, Eher Verlag.
-Eher Verlag published, among other imprints, the anti-semitic satirical magazine Die Brennessel and the SS magazine Das Schwarze Korps ("The Black Corps").
-Amann took part in the November 1923 Beer Hall Putsch and in April 1924 was sentenced to four-and-a-half months in Landsberg prison.
+Eher Verlag published, among other imprints, the antisemitic satirical magazine Die Brennessel and the Schutzstaffel (SS) magazine Das Schwarze Korps ("The Black Corps").
+Amann took part in the November 1923 Beer Hall Putsch and in April 1924 was sentenced to four-and-a-half months in Landsberg Prison.
 During the period when the Nazi Party was banned, Amann was a leading member of the Greater German People's Community, a Nazi front organization headquartered in Munich.
 In November 1924 he was elected as a NSDAP candidate to the Munich city council, serving until 1933.
 When the Nazi Party was reestablished on 27 February 1925, Amann immediately rejoined it.

 Amann's most notable contribution was persuading Hitler to retitle his first book from Viereinhalb Jahre (des Kampfes) gegen Lüge, Dummheit und Feigheit, ("Four and a Half Years (of Struggle) Against Lies, Stupidity and Cowardice") to Mein Kampf, ("My Struggle") which he also published.
 The book became a major source of Eher-Verlag's income and Amann oversaw the book through many editions.
 He helped Hitler become a wealthy man.
 Amann also enriched himself through many Nazi publications.
 Amann published the daily Volkischer Beobachter, the weekly Illustrierter Beobachter and the Nationalsozialistische Monatshefte.

-After the Nazi seizure of power, Hitler appointed him a Reichsleiter, the second highest political rank in the Nazi Party on 2 June 1933.
+On 5 March 1933 at the first parliamentary election after the Nazi seizure of power, Amann was elected to the Reichstag from electoral constituency 24, Upper Bavaria–Swabia.
+He retained this seat until the fall of the Nazi regime in May 1945.
+On 2 June 1933, Hitler appointed him a Reichsleiter, the second highest political rank in the Nazi Party.
 On 15 November 1933, Hitler named Amann the president of the Reich Press Chamber (Reichspressekammer) and Reich Press Leader.
-Also on that day, Amann was elected to the Reichstag from electoral constituency 24, Upper Bavaria-Swabia.
 Amann joined the SS on 15 March 1932 with the rank of SS-Gruppenführer, was promoted to SS-Obergruppenführer on 30 January 1936 and was assigned to the staff of the Reichsführer-SS.